saidaHF/InitiationToPython/pre-course.md

 Which installer to choose?
 - 32b or 64b?
 If your OS is 64b, choose 64b
 - python3 or python2?
-It does not matter.
-Both will allow you to create py2 and py3 environments.
+Better choose py3.

 ### Install miniconda
 If working on windows, execute the installer, and select default options.